Please note that differences in number of speakers per session is due to the use of various session formats (roundtable, panel, interviews, etc.)

 Pierre Dartout, Interministerial Delegate, Agency for Planning and regional Attractiveness (DATAR), France

-Reinhard Six, Energy specialist, European Investment Bank, Luxembourg (Presentation_FR)
+Reinhard Six, Energy specialist, European Investment Bank, Luxembourg

-Rapporteur: Christophe Moreux, Director of Territorial Policies, AFCCRE and Sabine Martorell, Project Coordinator, AFCCRE
+Rapporteur: Christophe Moreux, Director of Territorial Policies, AFCCRE and Sabine MARTORELL, Project Coordinator, AFCCRE

 Organised by the Association Française du Conseil des Communes et Régions d’Europe (AFCCRE)

-Session Language: English and French Contact person: mark.hidson@iclei.org |
+Session Language: English and French Contact person: |

 Objectives